invrainbow/codeperfect/docs/content/overview/getting-started.md

 Set `go_binary_path` to the path to your `go` binary, e.g. `/usr/local/bin/go`.

 This might be all you need for now.
-Sometimes, CodePerfect is unable to detect GOPATH, GOROOT, and GOMODCACHE.
+Sometimes, CodePerfect is unable to detect GOROOT and GOMODCACHE.
 If that happens you'll need to configure them manually.
 Add the following fields:

 ```
 {
-  "gopath": "...",
   "goroot": "...",
   "gomodcache": "..."
 }
 ```

-Replace these with the values of `go env GOPATH`, `go env GOROOT`, and `go env GOMODCACHE`.
+Replace these with the values of `go env GOROOT` and `go env GOMODCACHE`.

 ## Opening a project